PatrickEMcLean/DungeonMerchantStory/00-NewIntro.md

 "Herd them?
 Would herd them be the word."

 "Yes, I suppose it would.
 I am herd them until tax time.
-And then I sheer them and release them back into their fields."
+And then I shear them and release them back into their fields."